Peru – Piura, Chililique 2017

 This trip gave me valuable insights, i was able to glimpse how the land is being managed & what the eco system is like.
 Non-plantation style farming like they have in Chililique is incredibly positive for the environment, it means small plots of land are bursting with biodiversity.

 I now know who the main people involved are at Chililique and what the social and economical impact of cacao is, it’s positive.
-The farm gate price is $3.20 per wet kg for the cacao (NY price currently $1.90 for dry cacao).
-Cacao farming for an export market involves less physical labour and gives a much better premium than fruits, rice or coffee.
 The people are lovely, and I will try to organise some small chocolate machinery for them and training on my next visit.
 Their work is at least as important as mine in bringing you a good chocolate.

 Perhaps I could have stayed at home and asked the coop to send me some pictures and info, then jazzed it up to look good.
-I could even just buy a chocolate from Valrhona or Callebaut and rewrite their marketing and make it my own.
+I could just buy chocolate from Valrhona, Casa Luker or Callebaut and rewrite their stories to be my own.
 But where’s the fun in that?!